Part-III: Overview of Acceptance Test Report

 Efforts

-Sign-off Report
+Sign-Off Report

-Generic Template for Sign-Off Report:
+Common Template for Sign-Off Report:

 Latest Report

-<Attach the latest Acceptance Test Report.>
+<Attach the most recent Acceptance Test Report.>

 Reviewed On